HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 > **Key Information:** A linked repeater network is one in which signals received by one repeater are transmitted by all the repeaters in the network. {{< link id="T2B03" >}}

-Imagine a network of radio stations set up on different hilltops across a region.
+Earlier we thought about a single radio relay station located in a high place and discussed how helpful that could be.
+Just think, though, of what we could do with a network of radio stations set up on different hilltops across a wide region!
 In a traditional setup, each repeater would serve only its local area.
 But in a linked repeater network, signals received by one repeater are transmitted by all the repeaters in the network.

 It's like having a group text message — when one person sends a message, everyone in the group receives it regardless of their location.
 Similarly, when you transmit to one repeater in a linked network, your transmission gets relayed through the entire network of connected repeaters, greatly extending your communication range.